- Table of Contents

 Environmental Factors

-This includes a company's impact on the environment, such as its carbon emissions, energy usage, and waste management.
+This includes a company's environmental impact, such as its carbon emissions, energy usage, and waste management.
 Investors seek companies that demonstrate a commitment to sustainability, environmental conservation, and renewable practices.

 Social Factors

 Social responsibility involves assessing a company's treatment of its employees, relationships with local communities, and broader societal impacts.
-Companies that prioritise fair labour practices, diversity and inclusion, and community engagement are often favoured by sustainable investors.
+Sustainable investors often favour companies that prioritise fair labour practices, diversity and inclusion, and community engagement.

 Governance Factors

-Governance focuses on the leadership and ethical practices of a company.
+Governance focuses on a company's leadership and ethical practices.
 Investors evaluate aspects such as executive compensation, board diversity, and transparency in financial reporting.
-Strong governance structures contribute to the long-term stability and ethical conduct of a company.
+Strong governance structures contribute to a company's long-term stability and ethical conduct.

 2. Impact Investing